bodastage/bts-ce-lite/docs/introduction.md

 * Go to settings > Database and click **Setup Database** to run the database setup scripts

 ## Features
-* Support of the main telecommunication vendors: Ericsson, Huawei, Nokia, ZTE, and Motorola
+* Support of the main telecommunication vendors: Ericsson, Huawei, Nokia, ZTE and Motorola
-* Parsing and import of configuration management(CM), performance management(PM), and fault management(FM) network dumps
+* Parsing and import of configuration management(CM), performance management(PM) and fault management(FM) network dumps
-* Reports module that supports tabular, various graphical reports, and composite/dashboard like reports
+* Reports module that supports tabular, various graphical reports and composite/dashboard like reports
 * Advanced GIS module
 * Importation of planning network data